nikimar1/cmsc-473-673/README.md

 #### Processing data extracted by twurl

-###### For processing the bilingual data, we ran a commandline utility we created which will parse the two tables of cleaned data
-###### This generates a csv file of bilingual data after we manually input our decisions and parse our tweets.
-In better circumstances
-###### we now know that outsourcing a large body of Spanish twitter data for annotation of English Spanish bilingualism would have been more
-###### effective as a means of creating a corpora.
+##### For processing the bilingual data, we ran a commandline utility we created which will parse the two tables of cleaned data.
+This generates a csv file of bilingual data after we manually input our decisions and parse our tweets.
+In better circumstances, we now know that outsourcing a large body of Spanish twitter data for annotation of English Spanish bilingualism would have been more effective as a means of creating a corpora.
 Regardless, for our methods of generating a corpora consult the folder "forFindingBilingualSpanglish".
-###### Note before running our utility that in order to avoid overwriting the bilingual csv file we generated we recommend renaming the file
-###### currently named biList.csv before running our utility.
+###### Note: before running our utility that in order to avoid overwriting the bilingual csv file we generated we recommend renaming the file currently named biList.csv before running our utility.

 #### Bilingual classification attempt.

 ###### Due to lack of corpora and data, we simply attempted to classify a small dev set of spanglish tweets we ourselves generated.
-###### We did not have sufficient data to create training and test sets or sets for all languages and we therefore used the connlu universal dependency
-###### training sets for training our 6 languages, instead evaluating our own generated corpora as spanish english multiclasss or not.
+We did not have sufficient data to create training and test sets or sets for all languages and we therefore used the connlu universal dependency training sets for training our 6 languages, instead evaluating our own generated corpora as spanish english multiclasss or not.
-###### We may have erroneously annotated tweets although to the best of our knowledge our corpora is sound.
+####### We may have erroneously annotated tweets although to the best of our knowledge our corpora is sound.
 We are not Spanish speakers.

-###### To run this classifier which is a backoff noisy channel classifier, run the following command
-###### with input unigram and bigram backoff constants or nothing for a default:
+###### To run this classifier which is a backoff noisy channel classifier, run the following command with input unigram and bigram backoff constants or nothing for a default:
 write command later when I make the model

+###### Mutliclass functionality
-###### This will generate precision recall and f1 scores after training our classifier model and then evaluating its top two language scores
+This will generate precision recall and f1 scores after training our classifier model and then evaluating its top two language scores
-###### If this top two scores are Spanish and English in any order, it will output that multiclass but otherwise it will output other.
+If the top two scores are Spanish and English in any order, it will output that multiclass but otherwise it will output other.
-###### This is because of the limited devset and our ability to only test for this.
-Regardless, Spanish English bilingual or not will be the threshold
-###### for evaluating precision recall and f1.
+This is because of the limited devset and our ability to only test for this.
+Regardless, Spanish English bilingual or not will be the threshold for evaluating precision recall and f1.